smulrine/pielliptical/README.md

 It should be possible to complete running workouts successfully with a minimum of practice.

 I estimated that a cadence of 120 steps per minute was equivalent in effort to a 6-minute mile.
 It is suitably hard to maintain for a long period of time, even if it is easier than actually running due to the non-impact nature of an elliptical trainer.
 A simple formula is applied to the detected cadence to make it look more like an actual running cadence.

+## Bugs
+- There is probably something wrong with the Bluetooth advertisement, since the Pi cannot be detected in Zwift on Windows using a Bluetooth adapter, and is slow to be detected from Zwift on Android or via Zwift Companion.

 ## Licence
 The code in this repository is based on code taken from the [BlueZ](http://www.bluez.org/) project.
 It is licensed under GPL 2.0.